College of Business Graduate Programs

 Master of Professional Accountancy (MPAc)

 The Master of Professional Accountancy (MPAc) program was introduced in the summer of 2007.
 This innovative program was developed in partnership with the industry’s top international and regional accounting firms.
 The MPAc has been designed to satisfy the “150 Hour Requirement” that is necessary for accounting students to become Certified Public Accountants.
 The program combines advanced technical accounting classes with courses that focus on project management, research, and communication.
 Success in the accounting industry demands the technical competence associated with the CPA designation, in addition to the ability to work in and lead teams, to present complex information to diverse audiences, and to manage multiple projects and client relationships efficiently.
 This program can be completed in two semesters on a full-time basis using a summer/summer, fall/spring, spring/summer, or summer/fall option.
-Students may also elect to enroll in an MPAc program with a concentration in tax.
+Students may also elect to enroll in an MPAc program with a concentration in tax or analytics.

 Admission Requirements for College of Business Graduate Programs

 To be admitted to a Bryant University business graduate program, the applicant must be (or about to become) a graduate of an accredited four-year college or university.
 The admission documents include an application with a statement of objectives, a current resume, official transcripts from all colleges and universities attended, one letter of recommendation, and a competitive score on the Graduate Management Admission Test (GMAT).
 GMAT waivers are granted for MBA applicants who hold an earned doctorate degree.
 GMAT waivers are granted for MPAc applicants who have completed 60 credits or more as a Bryant University undergraduate student and achieved a cumulative grade point average (GPA) of 3.40 or greater.
-GMAT waivers for MST applicants are granted to those who are Certified Public Accountants or who are enrolled agents.

 Academic Program Planning and Advising